etereo-io/edge-next/DOCUMENTATION.md

 ## Databases
-Different databases can be configured, Firebase (Firestore), MongoDB and "In Memory".
+Different databases can be configured, MongoDB and "In Memory".
 All the Databases use the same API, this way is easy to switch from one to the other.
 But if you don't like this approach you can change `/lib/api/database` and `/lib/api/entities/` to use your database in the way you want.

-**Note: The only production ready database is MongoDB**, Firebase integration is not complete.
+**Note: The only production ready database is MongoDB**.

 ### Database API